jpatel531/journey_planner/README.md

 * To learn about making HTTP requests with HTTParty
 * To learn how to stub HTTP requests in your test suite with VCR and WebMock
 * To explore the TFL Journey Planner API
+* To learn how to use Travis CI

 ##Technologies